Day 0: April 18, 2022

 On the way down to Hauser, Andy, RT, and I play Would You Rather, but my questions are extremely PG compared to theirs.
 We descend the hill, down down down, until we see hikers gathered in a stand of trees.
 I think this can’t possibly be camp, but I check Guthook (sorry, Far Out.
 Can’t get used to that) and it says we’re here.
 15 miles!
 It felt like five.
 This is so much easier than the AT!

 I get set up and then join the huge group of hikers for a little chat.
-There’s Andy, plus the group of four from the Czech Republic, James from Birmingham, England, Feather Blue from Minnesota, Charlie from Oregon, and a few others whose names I didn’t catch.
+There’s Andy, plus the group of four from the Czech Republic, James from near Birmingham in England, Feather Blue from Minnesota, Charlie from Oregon, and a few others whose names I didn’t catch.
 Soon it’s dinner time, and I have my first teriyaki rice side of the trail with a cup of green tea.

 The conversation grows sillier and more animated as the night goes on.
 The sun sets.
 James tells us about his first Chipotle experience, where he somehow, inexplicably, was given a taco with just rice in it and all the toppings on the sides.
 Feather Blue and I swap AT stories.
 The Czech hikers share their bottle of homemade slivovice, a strong alcoholic beverage made with plums.